-- No adult entertainment use shall be located within 1,000 feet of any other adult entertainment use, regardless of jurisdictional boundaries. - c.
-The method of measurement for the 1,000-foot restriction shall be computed by direct measurement from the exterior boundary of any area identified in subsection a, or from the nearest property line of an existing adult entertainment establishment to the nearest property line of the property where an adult entertainment use is proposed. - 2.
-Nonconforming Use Regulations - a.
+2. Nonconforming Use Regulations

+- a.
 Any adult entertainment establishment operating at the effective date of the ordinance codified in this chapter in violation of any relevant provisions of Chapter 9.26 of the Municipal Code shall be deemed a nonconforming use.
 An adult entertainment establishment that is deemed a nonconforming use shall be permitted to continue operating for an amortization period of six months.
 Such nonconforming adult entertainment use shall not be increased, enlarged, extended or altered, except that the use may be changed to a conforming use.
 Any adult entertainment establishment deemed a nonconforming use shall apply for a license provided for by Chapter 9.26 within 30 days of the effective date of this ordinance or be subject to the relevant penalty provisions set forth in this section and in Section 9.26.360. - b.
-An adult entertainment establishment lawfully operating as a conforming use pursuant to the receipt of zoning approval and obtaining a license is not rendered a nonconforming use by the location, subsequent to the grant or renewal of an adult entertainment establishment license, of any area identified in subsection 1.a of this section, within the separation distancing requirements noted in that subsection. - 3.
-Conduct by Operators - a.
-No licensee, manager, or employee mingling with the patrons of sexually-oriented businesses or serving food or drinks shall be nude or in a state of nudity.
-It is a defense to prosecution for a violation of this section that an employee of a sexually-oriented business exposed any specified anatomical area during the employee's bona fide use of a restroom, or during the employee's bona fide use of a restroom, or during the employees.
+An adult entertainment establishment lawfully operating as a conforming use pursuant to the receipt of zoning approval and obtaining a license is not rendered a nonconforming use by the location, subsequent to the grant or renewal of an adult entertainment establishment license, of any area identified in subsection 1.a of this section, within the separation distancing requirements noted in that subsection.

+3. Conduct by Operators

+a.
+No licensee, manager, or employee mingling with the patrons of sexuallyoriented businesses or serving food or drinks shall be nude or in a state of nudity.
+It is a defense to prosecution for a violation of this section that an employee of a sexually-oriented business exposed any specified anatomical area during the employee's bona fide use of a restroom, or during the employee's bona fide use of a dressing room that is accessible only to employees.
 Further, no licensee or employee shall encourage or knowingly permit any person on the premises to engage in specified sexual activities.
-Conduct involving specified sexual activities is unlawful and shall be subject to criminal penalties, as set forth in Chapter 9.26. - b.
-It is unlawful for an adult entertainment establishment and/or sexuallyoriented business or for the licensee or any employee of a licensee thereto, regardless of whether a license has been issued for such business under Chapter 9.26, to knowingly allow any patron upon the premises to engage in a specified sexual activity while on such premises.
+Conduct involving specified sexual activities is unlawful and shall be subject to criminal penalties, as set forth in Chapter 9.26.

+b.
+It is unlawful for an adult entertainment establishment and/or sexually-oriented business or for the licensee or any employee of a licensee thereto, regardless of whether a license has been issued for such business under Chapter 9.26, to knowingly allow any patron upon the premises to engage in a specified sexual activity while on such premises.
 It is also unlawful for any licensee or employee of an adult entertainment establishment, regardless of whether a license has been issued for said business under this chapter to engage in a specified sexual activity while on the premises of such adult entertainment establishment.